The Bullet that Missed by Richard Osman

 In this book, we see a bit more romance come into the lives of our old friends.
 Police officers Donna and Chris have both moved out of former ruts, and one of them unexpectedly ends up with a regular TV slot with Mike Waghorn.

-The irrepressible Bogdan, strongman, chauffeur and man of all work around Coopers Chase, embarks on an exciting affair that leaves him speculating about how many “verys” turn like into love.
+The irrepressible Bogdan, ad hoc chauffeur and man of all work around Coopers Chase, embarks on an exciting affair that leaves him speculating about how many “verys” turn like into love.
 This thought makes him realize it’s time for another chess game with Elizabeth’s husband.
 Stephen may be a bit forgetful, but he can still play chess, and Bogdan also trusts him to advise on how to handle his new emotional adventure.

 Previous